 A patient with a bronchial infection and numerous ongoing health concerns, including sleep apnea, had non-emergency eye surgery and died that night.
 The patient’s daughter filed a lawsuit against her mother’s three anesthesiologists, the attending surgeon, the ophthalmology fellow, the nurse anesthetist, and the nurse caring for her the evening after the surgery.
 The suit alleged both negligence and malpractice.
 The suit claimed that performing a non-emergency surgery while the patient had a respiratory infection was negligent.
 And failing to note the patient’s sleep apnea, which was not in her paperwork from the surgical team when she was transferred out of surgery, was malpractice.

-Strategies To Help Avoid Negligence as a Nurse
+4 Strategies to Help Avoid Negligence as a Nurse

 In order to best protect yourself from becoming involved in allegations of negligence, Brous suggests nurses take the following steps.